rolwin100/rolwinreevan_gatsby_blog/content/2020-04-08-why-I-migrated-my-website-from-worpress-to-gatsby?/index.md

 5. ### Gatsby satisfies my use-case

     Most importantly gatsby was satisfying my use-case with minimal cost.
 My use-case before building my website was a static landing page and a dynamic blog.
-Even `Wordpress` satisfies this use-case very well, but like I told the cost of deployment is higher for WordPress than a gatsby application and moreover I din want all the features that WordPress provides.
+Even `Wordpress` satisfies this use-case very well, but like I told the cost of deployment is higher for WordPress than a gatsby application and moreover I didn't want all the features that WordPress provides.

 ## When to go for wordpress and when to go for gatsby?